TheFruitDude/chess_knight_problem/README.md

 https://en.wikipedia.org/wiki/Knight%27s_tour

 There are multiple approaches for a solution in this case, including brute force.
 The wikipedia article offers multiple ideas.
-What I tried to do is Warnsdorff's rule.
-(From wikipedia: *Warnsdorff's rule is a heuristic for finding a single knight's tour.
-The knight is moved so that it always proceeds to the square from which the knight will have the fewest onward moves*)
+What I tried to do is Warnsdorff's rule. (*"Warnsdorff's rule is a heuristic for finding a single knight's tour.
+The knight is moved so that it always proceeds to the square from which the knight will have the fewest onward moves"[wikipedia]*)